 QSomeone told me a long time ago that compilations will dilute my original album sales.
 Is that true?

 A:That might have been true a long time ago, yet the industry consensus is that compilations ONLY benefit music labels and artists here in the digital era.
-Comps will dramatically increase your overall sales revenue, your exposure, your popularity and also the amount of channels in which your music can be available.
+Comps will dramatically increase your overall sales revenue, your exposure, your popularity, and also the number of channels in which your music can be available.

 QWhat do you mean when you say that compilations will increase the amount of channels available to me?